In this post

 - I and people traveling with me had priority boarding on all the flights.
 On the flights which were accessible only by a trap, the gates were changed, so they can get me on the airplane with an elevator or some other technical staff vehicle.
 I could use the wheelchair if I wanted and even use it overnight as we had a night to spend at the Copenhagen airport.
 Upon my departure, airport assistance personnel ensured that when I arrive there is a person with a wheelchair waiting for us right at the airplane door to take us wherever we need to go next.

-- People cared for me so well.
+- People took care of me so well.
 Kris was the best boyfriend ever, and Katrina was the most patient and helpful friend I could ask for.
 Kris showered me and took me to the bathroom.
 He piggybacked me when I got tired.
 Katrina was carrying my crutches.
 We were extremely funny to look at.
 Random people always offered their seats, even elderly, (I felt so embarrassed about that), people helped me up, down, in and out of places.

 - We went on a booze cruise (nop, I do not learn from my mistakes) and the people there were so fascinated about me still going with a broken leg.
 All the men offered to piggyback me wherever we had to go for a longer time.
 Everywhere I crutched (*using word crutches instead of word walk) and told my story people were blown away because of my courage to actually keep traveling and experiencing the world.
 I also got to use the weirdest means of transportation, including, a wheelbarrow.